Members

 |

-default = False If true, then this rule is treated as an analysis test.
+default is False If true, then this rule is treated as an analysis test.
 Note: Analysis test rules are primarily defined using infrastructure provided in core Starlark libraries.
 See Testing for guidance.
 If a rule is defined as an analysis test rule, it becomes allowed to use configuration transitions defined using analysis_test_transition on its attributes, but opts into some restrictions:

 |